Separation anxiety disorder: Epidemiology

 Anxiety disorders are the most common type of psychopathology to occur in today's youth, affecting from 5–25% of children worldwide.
 Of these anxiety disorders, SAD accounts for a large proportion of diagnoses.
 SAD may account for up to 50% of the anxiety disorders as recorded in referrals for mental health treatment.
 SAD is noted as one of the earliest-occurring of all anxiety disorders.
-Adult separation anxiety disorder affects roughly 7% of adults, though it has also been shown to occur in between 23-42% of adults in clinical samples.
+Adult separation anxiety disorder affects roughly 7% of adults, though it has also been shown to occur in between 23 and 42% of adults in clinical samples.
 It has also been reported that the clinically anxious pediatric population are considerably larger.
 For example, according to Hammerness et al. (2008) SAD accounted for 49% of admissions.

 Research suggests that 4.1% of children will experience a clinical level of separation anxiety.
 Of that 4.1% it is calculated that nearly a third of all cases will persist into adulthood if left untreated.
 Research continues to explore the implications that early dispositions of SAD in childhood may serve as risk factors for the development of mental disorders throughout adolescence and adulthood.

 It is presumed that a much higher percentage of children suffer from a small amount of separation anxiety, and are not actually diagnosed.
 Multiple studies have found higher rates of SAD in girls than in boys, and that paternal absence may increase the chances of SAD in girls.